Skip to content

 • Planned/Future Work Detection: Identifies indicators that the task is not actually complete

-Sub-types: premature_completion, partial_delivery, ignored_subtasks, missed_criteria, false_completion_claim, incomplete_verification
+Sub-types: premature_completion, partial_delivery, ignored_subtasks, missed_criteria, false_success_claim, incomplete_verification